 DIY Solar Energy and Efficiency Projects in Troy, Illinois

-Savings on my power bill since May 2011: about 51.1 MWHr of electric power (about $4340)
+Savings on our power bill since May 2011: about 51.1 MWHr of electric power (about $4340)

 The 5.7 kilowatt array on the roof and the hot water panels on the garage wall in April 2016.

 Ever since the 1970's I've imagined having a solar home.
 Peggy and I finally made the plunge in 2011, when we bought a kit to install on our home in Troy, Illinois.
-We had bought the house the previous year, and had looked for one that would be relatively easy to adapt to solar energy.
+We bought the house in 2010, and had looked for one that would be relatively easy to adapt to solar energy.
 The house has a flat south-facing roof with few obstructions to cause shadowing, and has a large back yard so that I could control the "solar window".
 I did have some mature trees to cut down (including one oak tree that we really liked), but we figured we could grow more trees.